General FAQsFrequently Asked Questions

 How much cover can I get?

-If you die as a result of an Accident, or you suffer a serious injury that’s covered by the policy, you’ll receive three times the benefit you are insured for, up to $45,000.
+If you die as a result of an Accident, or you suffer a serious injury that’s covered by the policy, you’ll receive three times the benefit you are insured for.
 For example, if you take out $5,000 worth of cover and you die in an Accident, we will pay you a $15,000 benefit.

 How do I make a claim?

-Your beneficiary, family member or yourself should call us on 1300 306 775 and let us know that a claim will be lodged.
-Once notified of the claim, we will provide you with a Claim form or you can simply download the most appropriate form below.
+You, your beneficiary or a family member should call us on 1300 306 775 and let us know that a claim will be lodged.
+Once notified of the claim, we will provide you with a Claim form or you can simply download the form below.

-Complete all forms, and send them along with all required documentation to:
+Complete the relevant form, and send along with all required documentation to:

 Baulkham Hills NSW 2153